 Computer science focuses on computer theory, computing problems and solutions, and the design of computer systems and user interfaces.
 The curriculum includes instruction in the principles of computational science, computer development and programming, and applications for a variety of end-user applications.

 If you’re considering the computer science program at Ball State, you should be proficient in the use of computers and have a solid background in the physical sciences, mathematics, and English.
-Among the breadth of curriculum topics you would experience as a computer science major are algorithms, computer theory, design physics, information management, operating systems, and statistics.
+Among the breadth of curriculum topics you would experience as a computer science major are algorithms, computer theory, design metrics, information management, operating systems, and statistics.

 At Ball State, computer science majors start by learning the fundamentals of programming and mathematics, while upper-level courses focus on specializations such as software engineering, artificial intelligence, programming languages, networking, and databases.